tshafer/debugbar.dev/source/_docs/03-known-limitations.md

 For example, let's say 2 people are working on the SPA frontend, both using a shared hosted staging environment for the backend.
 The debugbar will show the data from both users.

 I intend to [add this feature](/docs/upcoming-features).

+## Missing response data

+Today, the Debugbar Rack middleware is inserted after `ActionDispatch::RequestId` so there are situation where the response data is not available when we stop tracking the current request.
+Typically, if an exception is raised in the controller, the response data is not available.

+I'll try to move the middleware much earlier in the stack to fix this, but it comes with its own set of challenges.